Are You Really In 'Good Hands' With An Allstate Insurance Bodily Injury Claim?

 After an accident, you should report a claim under your Allstate Insurance policy or under the other party’s Allstate Insurance policy.
-You can report a claim by logging into their website, calling 1-800-ALLSTATE (1-800-255-7828), or mailing them at:
+You can report a claim by logging into the Allstate website, calling 1-800-ALLSTATE (1-800-255-7828), or sending correspondence through the mail at:

 (For auto claims)

 P.O.
 Box 660636

 1819 Electric Rd.
 S.W.

 After filing a claim, you can easily track its progress on their website.
 Once your claim is filed Allstate will investigate the facts surrounding the controversy, estimate liability and coverage, and offer a resolution on the matter.

 Don't Be Lulled Into Dealing With Allstate On Your Own.
 Hire a Law Firm Who Will Look Out For Your Best Interests in a Chicago Bodily Injury Claim.